basharatphd/my_software_dev_articles/search-keywords-relationship-between-pipes-and-filters-and-decorator-design-patterns.md

 # Relationship Between Pipes-and-Filters and Decorator Design Patterns

+### Note:
+This implementation is inspired by my article on CodeProject.
+For more information, visit the [original article](https://www.codeproject.com/Articles/13135/Search-Keywords-Relationship-between-Pipes-and-Fil).

 This repository demonstrates the relationship between the **Pipes-and-Filters** architectural pattern and the **Decorator** design pattern through implementations in C#.
 The goal is to showcase their similarities, differences, and how each can be applied to solve real-world problems.

 ## Introduction